DukeRobotics/robosub-ros/onboard/catkin_ws/src/data_pub/README.md

 The pressure Arduino obtains data from the [Blue Robotics Bar02 Pressure Sensor](https://bluerobotics.com/store/sensors-cameras/sensors/bar02-sensor-r1-rp/) and a generic voltage sensor and sends the data as raw serial messages to the robot's main computer.

-To connect to the pressure Arduino, the `sensors.py` script obtains its FTDI string from the config file for the current robot (as indicated by the `ROBOT_NAME` environment variable) in the `offboard_comms` package.
+To connect to the pressure Arduino, the `pressure_voltage.py` script obtains its FTDI string from the config file for the current robot (as indicated by the `ROBOT_NAME` environment variable) in the `offboard_comms` package.
 The FTDI string is used to find the pressure Arduino's port.

 The data obtained from serial contains tags `P:` and `V:` identifying pressure (depth) and voltage, respectively.

-The `sensors.py` script can be launched using the `pub_sensors.launch` file.
+The `pressure_voltage.py` script can be launched using the `pub_pressure_voltage.launch` file.

 ### Pressure/Depth
 The depth data obtained is filtered, converted into a `geometry_msgs/PoseWithCovarianceStamped` message, and published to the `/sensors/depth` topic, for use in `sensor_fusion`.